MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 - You have unified customer profiles in Customer Insights.
 - [Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop/) is installed on your computer.
 [Learn more about Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-what-is-desktop).
-- The Customer Insights and the Power BI instance are in the same organization and you have access to both services.

 ## Configure the connector for Power BI